ipspace/netlab/docs/dev/config/initial.md

 To use an integration test to test your configuration templates:

 * Execute `netlab up --no-config -d <device> <topology-name>` to start the lab without configuring the devices.
-* Execute `netlab initial -o` to create device configurations in `config` directory.
+* Execute `netlab initial -o` to create device configurations in the `config` directory.
 * Inspect device configurations before proceeding.
 * Execute `netlab initial` to deploy device configurations